VirginiaDooley/junior-dev-journal/README.md

 including getting access to online systems, meeting colleagues in various departments to better understand the business model and took part in a user feedback session which helped to understand the user's needs.
-I've been reviewing the code base for the main product that is in development - a tool to help residents make payments and book repairs.
+I've been reviewing the code base for the main product that is in development - a tool to help users make payments and book home repairs.
 I've also tried to document work flow to help refine the onboarding process for future devs on my team.

 Week 3